 Which Noise Requires Attention?

-Roomba Is Making Grinding Noise
+I. Roomba Is Making Grinding Noise

 If you ignore this grinding noise, the brush of your Roomba will wear out because of the friction and the battery will also get depleted quickly.

+II.
 Roomba Is Making Clicking Noise

 One way to find out is by removing the extractors and running the vacuum.
 If the clicking noise is gone this means the root cause for that noise is extractors.
 Assemble the extractors according to the guidelines provided by iRobot.

+III.
 Roomba Is Making Squeaky Noise

 If your Roomba is making some annoying squeaky noise, there might be some debris or fluff trapped in the side brush.
+Clean it and your robot is good to go.

+IV.
 Roomba Is Making Ticking Noise While Charging

 Many users complain about Roomba, mostly 800 series, making a ticking noise while charging.
 There can be different reasons for this ticking noise.

 - There might be an issue with the charging outlet.
-Consider changing the charging outlet and checking again if the noise is gone.

-- If the noise still persists, there might be a problem with the battery or the Roomba itself.
+- If the noise persists, there might be a problem with the battery or the Roomba itself.
 You should contact iRobot customer support as a final resort.

 Is A Roomba Worth The Noise?